 KIDS AND THE NEWS

-All of this intrudes at the harmless global of kids.
+All of this intrudes on the harmless world of kids.
 If, as psychologists say, kids are like sponges and absorb everything that is going on around them, how profoundly does looking at TV information without a doubt affect them?
-How carefully do parents want to monitor the glide of news into the house, and how can they discover a technique that works?
+How carefully do parents want to monitor the glide of News into the house, and how can they discover a technique that works?

-To solution those questions, we grew to become a panel of seasoned anchors, Peter Jennings, Maria Shriver, Linda Ellerbee, and Jane Pauley–every having confronted the complexities of elevating their watch the republican debate online very own inclined youngsters in a news-saturated world.
+To solve those questions, we grew to become a panel of seasoned anchors, Peter Jennings, Maria Shriver, Linda Ellerbee, and Jane Pauley–every having confronted the complexities of elevating their watch of the republican debate online very own inclined youngsters in a news-saturated world.

-Picture this: 6:30 p.M.
-After an onerous day at the office; Mom is busy making the front of dinner.
-She parks her 9-12 months-vintage daughter and 5-yr-old front of the watch republican debate TV.”
+Picture this: 6:30 pm.
+After a demanding day at the office, Mom is busy making the front of dinner.
+She parks her 9-12 months-vintage daughter and 5-year-old in front of the watch republican debate TV.”
 Play Nintendo till dinner’s ready,” she instructs the babies, who, as a substitute, begin flipping channels.

 - Tom Brokaw on “NBC News Tonight” declares that an Atlanta gunman